-UK residents rejoice!
-Coinbase has been granted an e-money license by the UK Financial Conduct Authority (FCA).
-This essentially means that Coinbase is now able to provide payment services in the UK.
-In other words, the UK will soon be able to deposit and withdraw in GBP to Coinbase!
-No more jumping through Revolut to get your funds into Coinbase.
+Coinbase has been granted an e-money license by the UK Financial Conduct Authority (FCA), which means that they are now able to provide payment services in the UK.
+They were one of the first cryptocurrency exchanges to be granted an e-money license.

-With the issue of this e-money license, Coinbase will soon be required to segregate client and business GBP funds.
-The idea behind this is that if Coinbase goes up in flames, then your funds won’t disappear into the void.
-This still doesn’t mean our fiat (e.g., GBP) balances on Coinbase are protected by the Financial Services Compensation Schemes (FSCS).
-It’s a step in the right direction I guess.
+With the issue of this e-money license, Coinbase is required to segregate client and business GBP funds.
+This means that if Coinbase goes up in flames, your funds won’t disappear into the void.

 Confusingly though, GBP balances on Coinbase still aren’t protected by the Financial Services Compensation Schemes (FSCS).
 This is a step in the right direction, but this means it isn’t a great idea to leave your funds idle in Coinbase.